 - Check for companies with multiple business names.
 These are usually companies that constantly change their name to avoid lawsuits.
-You can also check to see if the company is listed with the area Chamber of Commerce or search the Better Business Bureau.
+You can also check to see if the company is listed with the local area Chamber of Commerce or search the Better Business Bureau.

 - Check out Glassdoor.com or other job review sites.
 Scroll through employee reviews.

 - Did you already accept the interview and get cattle-called in?
 Did they offer you a job right on the spot?
 If the answer is yes, than this is likely a company with a VERY high turnover rate or a pay to play position.

 - You have to pay a placement fee or start up investment.
 You should never have to pay a recruiter or a company to get started in a position.

 - No career path outlined!
 “Fast-advancement” is not a career path.
 Ask for job details in writing, supervisor information, review process and ask them to outline the compensation and benefits IN WRITING.
 If they won’t do this, this isn’t the job for you.

 - Final gut check.
 These are warning signs: They have dozens of openings and A LOT of great job titles.
 They promote fast to management positions.
 They seem like they are pitching you vs. you trying to get the job.
 When you submitted your application, they call you back almost immediately and want to talk or meet with you right away.

 Sadly the adage, “if it sounds too good to be true….” is a popular phrase for a reason.

 There are hundreds of amazing companies out there.
 Be patient, do diligent research and keep at it (click here for: Ten Ways to Find a Job) and you will land a great job at a quality company.